-We made our annual spring camping trip to Arkansas and spent six nights at Devil’s Den State Park with Sally’s brother and his family.
+We made our annual spring camping trip to Arkansas and spent six nights at Devil’s Den State Park with family.
 Our site was on the bank of Lee Creek, and we could hear the nearby rapids all night long.

 I’m not sure why the creek is light blue-green most of the time, but that’s its natural color.